appservicedevsamples/SimpleFunctionsPrivateEndpoints/readme.md

 # Azure Functions with Private Endpoints

 This repo is just a slimmed-down version of the repo found here:
 [https://github.com/mcollier/azure-functions-private-storage](https://github.com/mcollier/azure-functions-private-storage) .
-Refer to this linked repo for further explanation about how the private endpoints work with Functions.
+Refer to this linked repo for further explanation about how the private endpoints work with Functions and a more complete example.

 ## Architecture Overview